-Enough Is Enough℠ understands that Internet safety is a shared responsibility between the public, the Internet industry, and the legal community.
-However, parents remain the 'first line of defense' in protecting their children against Internet safety dangers.
-Unfortunately, parents, educators and other caring adults are ill-equipped, uninformed and often overwhelmed when it comes to Internet safety issues, and they need credible outside help.
-As the nation's leading Internet safety organization since 1994, EIE has responded to this call for action by creating Internet Safety 101®, in partnership with the U.S. Department of Justice.
+Unfortunately, parents, educators and other caring adults are often ill-equipped, uninformed and often overwhelmed when it comes to Internet safety issues, and they need credible outside help.
+As the nation's leading internet safety organization since 1994, EIE responded to this call for action by creating Internet Safety 101SM.

 Internet Safety 101SM remains the only comprehensive resource available to address a myriad of threats children and teens encounter in the digital world, providing safety information, tools, and preventative solutions to tackle these dangers head on.

 While technology is ever-changing, the basics remain the same when it comes to internet safety.
 InternetSafety101.org is kept up-to-date with the most current information and resources on internet dangers and safety solutions.